Financial crime: Market Abuse and Financial Manipulation

-Money laundering
+Money Laundering and Terrorist Financing

 For most countries, money laundering and terrorist financing raise significant issues with regard to prevention, detection and prosecution.
 Sophisticated techniques used to launder money and finance terrorism add to the complexity of these issues.
 Such sophisticated techniques may involve different types of financial institutions; multiple financial transactions; the use of intermediaries, such as financial advisers, accountants, shell corporations and other service providers; transfers to, through, and from different countries; and the use of different financial instruments and other kinds of value-storing assets.
 Money laundering is, however, a fundamentally simple concept.
 It is the process by which proceeds from a criminal activity are disguised to conceal their true origin.
 Basically, money laundering involves the proceeds of criminally derived property rather than the property itself.

 Money laundering can be defined in a number of ways, most countries subscribe to the definition adopted by the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances (1988) (Vienna Convention) and the United Nations Convention Against Transnational Organized Crime (2000) (Palermo Convention):

 i.
 The conversion or transfer of property, knowing that such property is derived from any (drug trafficking) offense or offenses or from an act of participation in such offense or offenses, for the purpose of concealing or disguising the illicit origin of the property or of assisting any person who is involved in the commission of such an offense or offenses to evade the legal consequences of his actions;

 ii.
 The concealment or disguise of the true nature, source, location, disposition, movement, rights with respect to, or ownership of property, knowing that such property is derived from an offense or offenses or from an act of participation in such an offense or offenses, and;

 iii.
 The acquisition, possession or use of property, knowing at the time of receipt that such property was derived from an offense or offenses or from an act of Participation in such offense or offenses.

 The Financial Action Task Force on Money Laundering (FATF), which is recognized as the international standard setter for Anti-money Laundering (AML) efforts, defines the term "money laundering" briefly as "the processing of criminal proceeds to disguise their illegal origin" in order to "legitimize" the ill-gotten gains of crime.

 In 2005, money laundering within the financial industry in the UK was believed to amount to £25bn a year.
-In 2009, a United Nations Office on Drugs and Crime (UNODC) study estimated that criminal proceeds amounted to 3.6% of global GDP, with 2.7% (or US$1.6 trillion) being laundered.
+In 2009, a United Nations Office on Drugs and Crime (UNODC) study estimated that criminal proceeds amounted to 3.6% of global GDP, with 2.7% (or $1.6 trillion) being laundered.
+In 2026, this baseline percentage continues to be the basis of global UN estimates and equates to $800 billion to $2 trillion.